newnes/Trading-Suite/Harmonic-Patterns-SwingCore/README.md

 # Harmonic Patterns SwingCore - For MetaTrader 5 (MT5)

-Technical analysis indicator for detecting and visualizing harmonic patterns on the chart, with Fibonacci level projection and configurable alert system.
+Technical analysis indicator for detecting and visualizing harmonic patterns on the chart timeframe M1, with Fibonacci level projection and configurable alert system.

 ---